 (3) Decrease of Sales and Profitability Declines Associated With Changes in Exchange Rates

-The Company Group wholesales purchased reuse goods to reuse goods dealers both in Japan and overseas via its independent auctions.
-Certain reuse goods dealers participating in the auctions tend to quickly sell goods to overseas purchasers.
-Structurally, its business tends to be influenced by exchange rate fluctuations.
-Successful bid prices in auctions are influenced by exchange rates.
-When the yen is weaker, prices tend to increase; prices tend to fall when the yen is stronger.
+The Company Group sells purchased reuse goods to reuse goods dealers both in Japan and overseas via its independent auctions.
+Successful bid prices in auctions are influenced by exchange rates since many auction participants are from overseas.
+When the yen is weaker, there are more bids from overseas and prices tend to increase; successful bid prices tend to fall when the yen is stronger.

 (4) Intensified Competition

-The Company Group competes with other companies to purchase goods.
+In the reuse industry to which the Company Group belongs, there is competition with other companies to purchase items.
 The Company Group seeks to improve its competitiveness and promote differentiation from competitors by strengthening its marketing, opening convenient buying locations, improving service at buying offices, and continuing human resource training and education.

-However, the Company Group financial results may be adversely affected if competition increases due to new entries into the reuse goods industry.
+However, the Company Group financial results may be adversely affected if competition increases due to new entries into the reuse products industry.

 (5) Dependence on Interest-Bearing Debt

 The Company Group depends heavily on loans from financial institutions to procure working capital.
 Accordingly, the Company Group business expansion may be adversely affected if capital procurement fails to proceed as planned due to changes in its financial position.
-As of August 31, 2023, interest-bearing debt (including lease obligations) was 15.26 billion yen.
+As of August 31, 2024, interest-bearing debt (including lease obligations) was 16.46 billion yen (The interest-bearing debt ratio* was 252.2%).
 In addition, although retail sales will be strengthened in the future, the interest-bearing debt ratio may increase due to the growing ratio of retail sales.

 4. Legal Restrictions